kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 kubectl kubestellar ensure wmw flag... wm_space_name
 ```

-The flags can appear anywhere on the command line.

-The acceptable flags include all those of `kubectl` except for
-`--context`.
-BUT do not supply any, this command handles them
-incorrectly.

-This command also accepts the following flags.
+This command accepts the following flags.
+They can be intermixed with
+the positional argument.

+- `-h` or `--help`: print a brief usage message and terminate
+  successfully.
+- `-X`: turn on debug echoing of the commands inside the script that
+  implements this command.
+- a `kubectl` flag (but not `-o` or `--output`).
+- `--output-kubeconfig $file_pathname`: requests that an in-cluster
+  kubeconfig for the WDS be output to the given file pathname.
 - `--with-kube boolean`: specifies whether or not the WMW should
-  include an APIBindings to the supported subset of the Kubernetes API
+  include CRDs for the supported subset of the Kubernetes API
   for management of containerized workloads.
 See [the categorization
   in the design](../outline/#data-objects) for details.
-- `-X`: turn on debug echoing of the commands inside the script that
-  implements this command.

-This command reads the followig environment variables.

-- `SM_CONFIG`: filename of kubeconfig file for access to the space
-  management API space (SMAS).
-Default value is
-  `$PWD/temp-space-config/config`.
-- `SM_CONTEXT`: kubeconfig context for access to the SMAS.
-Default
-  value is `sm_mgt`.
-- `IN_CLUSTER`: If there is a KubeStellar host cluster then set this
-  to `true` when invoking this command from within that cluster,
-  `false` when invoking from outside the cluster.
-More generally
-  `true` says to use the nearer kubeconfigs for the spaces involved,
-  `false` says to use the farther kubeconfigs.
-Default value is `true`.

 This script works in idempotent style, doing whatever work remains to
 be done.